 - How many weekends or other days of rest did you work?

-- Was there a customer who you made incredibly happy?
+- Was there a customer that you made incredibly happy?

 Write it down in your comments, and keep extra examples with you when you sit down for your review.